Layover in Dublin: What to See in a Few Hours

 I then walked through the narrow, cobbled lanes of the picturesque and very historic Temple Bar district.
 This pocket of the city is known for its awesome boutiques, restaurants, pubs and clubs.

 While quiet that morning, it is a cultural hub where street artists paint and where open-air markets and exhibitions are held.

 I then headed up Grafton Street which is one of the two main shopping streets in the city center, the other being Henry Street.
 You can see the 18th-century St. Ann’s Church from here.

-I also passed the Powerscourt Center which was steps from Grafton.
-The 18th-century building was the townhouse and courtyard for Lord Powerscourt.
+The Powerscourt Center which was steps from Grafton.
+I didn’t get to snap a photo of the 18th-century building which was the townhouse and courtyard for Lord Powerscourt.
 Today it is a shopping mall with an impressive airy atrium.